 Difference Between Program vs Process

 In this article, we will see an outline of Program vs Process.
-Program is the set of instruction which are arranged in the defined sequence to perform a particular task. the program generally resides in a secondary memory (hard disk) and comparatively larger. the process is a passive entity.
+Program is the set of instructions that are arranged in the defined sequence to perform a particular task. the program generally resides in secondary memory (hard disk) and is comparatively larger. the process is a passive entity.
 The program under the execution is known as a process, each process is managed inside the main memory (RAM) and control and executed by using the microprocessor. each process has some properties such as process state, process id, program counter, stack pointers registers, accounting data, memory limits, etc. all this process information contains by the process control block. when the process performs the transition change in its state (context switching) operating system update this information in the process control block. the process is the active entity.

 Head to Head Comparison between Program vs Process (Infographics)

 Below are the top 13 comparisons between Program vs Process: